 Presented by Les Leopold

 Les will explore connections that bind the pandemic, police brutality, racism and the structures that are accelerating inequality in our society.
 Besides lots of data and compelling charts on rising inequality in our society, he will present the results of studies on who’s dying from the current pandemic and why.
 Les will also look more closely at the functions of prisons and the police in an era of rising inequality.
-There will be lots of connections for you to chew on.

 Les Leopold is the author of “Runaway Inequality: An Activist’s Guide to Economic Justice”, 3rd edition, June, 2018.
 He not only explains where the U.S. economy went wrong, he provides a roadmap of how to get it back on track.